KellenWatt/rash/README.md

 This mode works a lot like IRB because, well, it is IRB.
 You can treat it as such without worrying too much.

+Please note that if you want to use Rash as your default shell, you need to ensure that a valid Ruby executable is available when `rash` is called.
+For RVM and macOS, this isn't necessarily straightforward.

 ### Execution mode
 This mode is when you pass a script file and possibly some arguments to the command.